ahall/Sector/README.md

 # Sector
-Sector is an easy to use database migration suite that uses FluentNHibernate.
+Sector is an easy to use database migration suite without.
 This is inspired by the sqlalchemy-migrate python library which I have missed coming from python.
 ## Contribution
 This is a new library and all contribution is greatly appreciated.
 ## Preparation